Your Guide To Digital Promotion Types And Benefits (With Examples)

 Chance - Chance is also sometimes called ‘random chance’, meaning that winners are selected completely at random.
 Every entrant has the same chance of being a winner as other entrants, and there are no special features or advantages that make them more likely to be a winner over others.

-Consideration - Consideration is defined as anything that requires a participant to expend either A) a monetary amount or B) a significant amount of effort or skill, in order to enter/participate in the promotion.
+Consideration - Consideration is defined as anything that requires a participant to expend either A) a monetary amount or B) a significant amount of effort or skill, to enter/participate in the promotion.
 Here are some examples for both situations:

 A) Purchase required for entry